-Automatically Record/Capture All Users Terminal Sessions Activity In Linux
+How to Automatically Record the Terminal Session Activity of All Users on Linux

 /var/log/session directory permission to

-777 which allows all the users to write their activity in session directory.
+777, which allows all users to write their session activity in the session directory.
+To learn more about Linux file permissions go to the following article.

 # chmod 777 /var/log/session

-Everything in place, let’s do the testing to check whether the script is working as excepted or not?
+All the prerequisites are done, we will run some commands in the terminal to check this experiment.

-Let’s imagine, we have three users
+Let’s imagine that you have three users:

 daygeek,